-As a result, approximately 30% of Danone’s global business is now covered by B Corp™ certification, marking significant progress towards Danone’s ambition to become one of the first certified multinationals.
+As a result, over 30% of Danone’s global sales are now covered by B Corp™ certification, marking significant progress towards Danone’s ambition to become one of the first certified multinationals.

 B Corp is a sustainable business certification launched in the U.S. in 2006 that has been gaining momentum around the world.
 In line with Danone’s vision, the B Corp movement works to drive a cultural shift to redefine business success.
 Today, there are more than 2,300 B Corps in 50 countries.

 B Lab, a non-profit organization, accredits B Corp certification to for-profit companies that demonstrate high standards of social and environmental performance.
 Danone’s ambition is to be among the first food multinational companies to obtain a global certification.
 We are partnering with B Lab to build the roadmap toward this goal.